Gammelmark/mobilepay/README.md

     - Added possibility to supply correlation id with a call.
     - Added a createGUID() method in MobilePaySubscriptionClient to use for the correlation id.

+- **27th December:**
+    - Fixed bug in MobilePayConnection post()-method introduced in the update from the 18th September.
+Introduced by postPaymentRequestsBatch.